-- 2.13.4.3 Providing an approved range conforming with the standards in Rule 2.3 and adequate facilities for the numbers involved; - 2.13.4.4 Arranging accommodation for those requesting it; - 2.13.4.5 Arranging the programme for the event, including a social function on the Sunday evening, and provision for the taking of team photographs; - 2.13.4.6 Providing time in the programme for the introduction of teams and the presentation of team date bars; - 2.13.4.7 Providing a minimum of three competent target markers and an adequate number of certified gauges; - 2.13.4.8 Providing adequate staff to serve as Range Officers, target changers, and the like; - 2.13.4.9 Making provision for adequate practice for all participants prior to the commencement of the match; - 2.13.4.10 Providing adequate score-boards for the display of scores as they come to hand; - 2.13.4.11 Arranging, where requested by TSNZ, for marking of international postal teams matches shot during the weekend, including verification of scores for forwarding overseas. - 2.13.4.12 Full co-operation, with the Liaison Officer, appointed by the TSNZ Executive, to supervise the arrangements and conduct of the event.
+- 2.13.4.3 Providing an approved range conforming with the standards in Rule 2.3 and adequate facilities for the numbers involved; - 2.13.4.4 Providing a list of recommended accommodation and all accommodation arrangements to be the responsibility of the individuals: - 2.13.4.5 Arranging the programme for the event, including a social function on the Sunday evening, and provision for the taking of team photographs; - 2.13.4.6 Providing time in the programme for the introduction of teams and the presentation of team date bars; - 2.13.4.7 Providing a minimum of three competent target markers and an adequate number of TSNZ-approved gauges; - 2.13.4.8 Providing adequate staff to serve as Range Officers, target changers, and the like; - 2.13.4.9 Making provision for adequate practice for all participants prior to the commencement of the match; - 2.13.4.10 Providing adequate score-boards for the display of scores as they come to hand; - 2.13.4.11 Arranging, where requested by TSNZ, for marking of international postal teams matches shot during the weekend, including verification of scores for forwarding overseas. - 2.13.4.12 Full co-operation, with the Liaison Officer, appointed by the TSNZ Executive, to supervise the arrangements and conduct of the event.
 Refer Section 2, APPENDIX B for Liaison Officer's duties.